fspoettel/advent-of-code-rust/README.md

 cargo test
 ```

-To run tests for a specific day, append `--bin <day>`, e.g. `cargo test --bin 01`.
-You can further scope it down to a specific part, e.g. `cargo test --bin 01 part_one`.
+To run tests for a specific day, append `--lib <day>`, e.g. `cargo test --lib 01`.
+You can further scope it down to a specific part, e.g. `cargo test --lib 01 part_one`.

 ### Format code